zenml-io/zenml/README.md

 zenml stack deploy --provider aws
 ```

-Alternatively, if the necessary pieces of infrastructure is already deployed, you can register a cloud stack seamlessly through the stack wizard:
+Alternatively, if the necessary pieces of infrastructure are already deployed, you can register a cloud stack seamlessly through the stack wizard:

 ```bash
 zenml stack register <STACK_NAME> --provider aws